Change of the congruence canonical form of 2-by-2 and 3-by-3 matrices under perturbations and bundles of matrices under congruence: Introduction

-Unlike perturbations of matrices under congruence, perturbations of matrices under similarity and of matrix pencils have been much studied.
-A complete description of the set of Jordan canonical forms of all matrices that are sufficiently close to any given Jordan canonical matrix is presented in \cite{mar-par,den-thi}.
-An analogous result for Kronecker canonical forms of pencils is obtained in \cite{pok,bon} and is extended in \cite{per} to matrix pencils with respect to the actions of ${\rm GL}_m\times {\rm GL}_n\times {\rm GL}_2$, ${\rm SL}_m\times {\rm SL}_n$, and ${\rm SL}_m\times {\rm SL}_n\times {\rm SL}_2$.
-Closure relations for counter operators $U\rightleftarrows V$ are studied in \cite{gar_ser1} and for representation of quivers in \cite{bon2,bon1,rie,zva}.
+Unlike perturbations of matrices under congruence and *congruence, perturbations of matrices under similarity and of matrix pencils have been much studied.
+For a given matrix $A$, Boer and Thijsse \cite{den-thi} and, independently, Markus and Parilis \cite{mar-par} described the set of all Jordan canonical matrices $J$ such that in each neighborhood of $A$ there exists a matrix whose Jordan canonical form is $J$.
+Their description was extended to Kronecker's canonical forms of pencils by Pokrzywa \cite{pok}.

-Two square matrices $A$ and $B$ have the same \emph{Jordan type} if there is a bijection from the set of distinct eigenvalues of $A$ to the set of distinct eigenvalues of $B$ that transforms the Jordan canonical form of $A$ to the Jordan canonical form of $B$; a set of all matrices of the same Jordan type is called a \emph{bundle}, see \cite{arn}.
-The partition of the set of $n\times n$ matrices into bundles is finite.
-The set of $m\times n$ pencils can be also partitioned into a finite number of bundles of pencils of the same Kronecker type.
+Arnold \cite[\S\,5.3]{arn} defines a \emph{bundle of matrices under similarity} as a set of all matrices having the same Jordan type: matrices $A$ and $B$ have the same \emph{Jordan type} if there is a bijection from the set of distinct eigenvalues of $A$ to the set of distinct eigenvalues of $B$ that transforms the Jordan canonical form of $A$ to the Jordan canonical form of $B$.
+For example, the matrices

+belong to the same bundle (we denote by $J_n(\lambda )$ the $n\times n$ upper triangular Jordan block with eigenvalue $\lambda$).
+All matrices of a bundle have similar properties; for example, its Jordan matrices $J$ have the same set $\{X\,|\, JX=XJ\}$ of commuting matrices.

+Note that the closure graph for bundles of $n\times n$ matrices under similarity has a finite number of vertices; moreover, it is in some sense more informative than the closure graph for similarity classes.
+For example, one cannot see from the latter graph that each neighborhood of $J_n(\lambda )$ contains a matrix with $n$ distinct eigenvalues (since there is no diagonal matrix whose similarity class has a nonzero intersection with each neighborhood of $J_n(\lambda )$).
+But the closure graph for bundles has a directed path from the bundle containing $J_n(\lambda )$ to the bundle of all matrices with $n$ distinct eigenvalues.

-A comprehensive theory of closure relations for similarity classes of matrices, for equivalence classes of matrix pencils, and for their bundles is developed in \cite{kag2}; the corresponding closure graphs can be constructed by using StratiGraph \cite{e-j-k}, which is a software tool for computing and visualizing closure hierarchies.
-The closure graph for $2\times 3$ matrix pencils is constructed in \cite{El-ka}.
+The bundles of matrix pencils are defined in the same way via Kronecker's canonical form of pencils (see Section \ref{ghy}).
+Edelman, Elmroth, and K\r{a}gstr\"{o}m \cite{kag2} developed a comprehensive theory of closure relations for similarity classes of matrices, for strict equivalence classes of matrix pencils, and for their bundles.
+The software StratiGraph \cite{e-j-k} constructs their closure graphs.
+The closure graph for $2\times 3$ matrix pencils was constructed and studied by Elmroth and K\r{a}gstr\"{o}m \cite{El-ka}.